clubdeck/clubdeck.github.io/index.md

 # Release notes

+## Version 1.1.8

+* Event templates!
+You can now save a template of a recurring event for later reuse
+* View what rooms your online friends are listening to, and join them in one click
+* Online friends tab is now refreshed automatically
+* Added Telegram chat option
+* Fixed notifications when several people follow at the same time
+* Fixed sound glitch on first room join on Windows

 ## Version 1.1.7

 * View and join upcoming club events directly from club view
-* Add phone indicator when a speaker is on the phone
+* Added phone indicator when a speaker is on the phone
 * View online clubs & friends, with ability to start a private room
 * You can now share a user link / search by user link
-* Add actionable notifications to system tray and notifications list
+* Added actionable notifications to system tray and notifications list
 * Added calendar icon to "more" events button to make its purpose clearer
-* Add "Leave club" action for club members
+* Added "Leave club" action for club members
-* Add sound quality selector
+* Added sound quality selector
 * Improve performance in crowded rooms
-* Fix erroneous message when multiple users are mentionned in a notification
+* Fixed erroneous message when multiple users are mentionned in a notification
 * Fixed occasionnal mute / unmute bug

 ## Version 1.1.6

 * Allow users to update their profile picture
 * Keyboard shortcuts in a room (CTR+r to raise / unraise hand, CTRL+m to mute/unmute)
-* Fix random bug in notifications
+* Fixed random bug in notifications
-* Fix bug when Clubhouse not performing as it should
+* Fixed bug when Clubhouse not performing as it should

 ## Version 1.1.5

-* Add restream.io integration: you can now restream your CH room to 30+ social platforms in one click [Mac only, sorry windows users!]
+* Added restream.io integration: you can now restream your CH room to 30+ social platforms in one click [Mac only, sorry windows users!]
-* Add volume slider for sound effects
+* Added volume slider for sound effects
 * Display current speaker at the top of the room
 * Display recording / streaming icons in red when recording / streaming